How to enable Virtualbox nested VTX/Amd-V

 Now the second step is to run a command to make the nested virtualization accessible.

-For example, we have Proxmox named VM on Vbox, thus the command will be like this:
+For example, we have Proxmox named VM on Virtualbox, thus the command will be like this:

 Step 3: Enable nested VTX/Amd-V option